 - 5.8 One of the key objectives within the PTNP is to respect and enhance the naturel environment.
 This is recognised and acknowledged within several policies which will 1) help limit potential effects on features and areas of ecological interest and 2) support the resilience of green infrastructure networks.
-This is further discussed below. - Published in July 2021, paragraph 174 (d) within the revised NPPF25 states that planning policies and decisions should contribute to and enhance the natural and local environment by 'minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks', with paragraph 32 outlining that spatial development strategies should demonstrate how opportunities for net gains have been addressed.
-An environmental net gain principle for development is also embedded within the goals and policies of the UK Government's 25-Year Environment Plan26 (which was published in January 2018) and the Environment Act27 (which received Royal Assent in November 2021).
-In this respect, Policy EN2 (Amenity and Green Spaces) supports proposals which "create new wildlife habitats", and "connect, enhance. and retain existing wildlife habitats".
-Additionally, Policy EN4 (Protection of Biodiversity and Habitats) affirms that proposals will be expected to incorporate appropriate mitigation measures in accordance with Lewes District Council's Biodiversity Net Gain Technical Advice Note28.
-As the PTNP does not allocate sites for new development, it is anticipated that the provisions of these policies
+This is further discussed below. - Published in July 2021, paragraph 174 (d) within the revised NPPF states that 5.9 planning policies and decisions should contribute to and enhance the natural and local environment by 'minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks', with paragraph 32 outlining that spatial development strategies should demonstrate how opportunities for net gains have been addressed.
+An environmental net gain principle for development is also embedded within the goals and policies of the UK Government's 25-Year Environment Plan (which was published in January 2018) and the Environment Act (which received Royal Assent in November 2021).
+In this respect, Policy PT18 (Biodiversity Net Gain) states that all developments should be in accordance with the latest local guidance and advice with respect to delivering net gains.
+Policy PT15 (Amenity and Green Spaces) supports proposals which "create new wildlife habitats", and "connect, enhance, and retain existing wildlife habitats".
+Additionally, Policy PT17 (Protection of Biodiversity and Habitats) affirms that proposals will be expected to incorporate appropriate mitigation measures in accordance with Lewes District Council's Biodiversity Net Gain Technical Advice Note.
+As the

-25 DLUHC (2018): 'Revised National Planning Policy Framework', [online] available to access via this link
+&lt;sup>26 DLUHC (2018): 'Revised National Planning Policy Framework', [online] available to access via this link

-26 DEFRA (2018): 'A Green Future: Our 25 Year Plan to Improve the Environment', [online] available to access via this link

-27 GOV.UK (2021): 'Environment Act', [online] available to access via this link
+&lt;sup>27 DEFRA (2018): 'A Green Future: Our 25 Year Plan to Improve the Environment', [online] available to access via this link GOV.UK (2021): 'Environment Act', [online] available to access via this link

-28 Lewes District Council (2021): 'Biodiversity Net Gain Technical Advice Note' available to access via this link
+&lt;sup>29 Lewes District Council (2021): 'Biodiversity Net Gain Technical Advice Note' available to access via this link